 - Heart problems

-If the infection is caught in the early stages, it can be treated during pregnancy with penicillin.
+If the infection is caught in the early stages, it can be treated with penicillin.
 There are other antibiotics commonly used to treat syphilis infections, but none are safe for use during pregnancy.
-Your partner will also likely be treated for syphilis, especially if her or she has tested positive for the infection.
-After the course of antibiotics is complete, pregnant women undergo a blood test to ensure the infection has cleared.
+Your partner will also likely be treated for syphilis, especially if he or she has tested positive for the infection.
+After the course of antibiotics is complete, you will undergo a blood test to ensure the infection has cleared.
 An ultrasound may also be scheduled to check on the condition of the fetus.
 Common effects of syphilis infection on the fetus include:

 - Large placenta